juxor/afaq/markdown/secI1.md

 In a crisis we see the contradiction between use value and exchange value come to a head.
 Workers are no less productive than when the crisis started, the goods and services they create are no less needed than before.
-The means of production are just productive as they were.
+The means of production are just as productive as they were.
 Both are just as capable as before of affording for everyone a decent standard of living.
 Even though people are homeless, housing stands empty.
 Even though people need goods, production is stopped.
 Even though people want jobs, workplaces are closed.